 Thank you to all participating communities who entered the 2017 FortisAlberta Earth Hour Challenge!

 Our Green Up grant program is designed to help create or enhance an environmental program for students in Elementary/Junior High schools.
-Ten schools in our service area will receive a grant of $2,500 to implement an environmental education program.
+Schools in our service area will receive a grant of $2,500 to implement an environmental education program.
 All schools in our service area are eligible to apply.
-Please check back in September to apply!